 What is RTMP?

 Real-Time Messaging Protocol (RTMP) is a multimedia streaming protocol developed by Adobe.
-Initially designed for streaming audio, video, and data over the internet, RTMP has become a standard in live streaming applications.
+It is initially designed for streaming audio, video, and data over the internet, RTMP has become a benchmark in live streaming applications.

 • Explanation of Latency in Video Streaming: Latency refers to the delay between the transmission of data and its reception, crucial in real-time applications.